This topic describes the projects feature.

 The job is enabled by default, and set to run every half hour.

-See also the Project Enhancements in the Optimizely Labs add-on which contains further improvements to the projects feature.
+See also the Project Enhancements in the Optimizely Labs app which contains further improvements to the projects feature.

 See also this related blog post: Unpublish content changed when using Episerver Projects by David Knipe